-With effect from 1st April 2010, the definitions of 'Barnardo's service' for the calculation of annual leave entitlement and discretionary sick pay benefit, and to qualify for benefit under Barnardo's Maternity/Adoption pay schemes, are as follows:
+Definitions of 'Barnardo's Service' for the calculation of annual leave entitlement, discretionary sick pay benefit and to qualify for benefit under Barnardo's maternity/adoption schemes are set out in the table opposite, effective from the latest start date shown.

-Barnardo's aggregated service - exception for eligible female employees.
-For female employees who left Barnardo's employment on account of pregnancy, and who have not been in permanent employment in the intervening period, the earlier employment will be taken into account provided the break in service does not exceed eight years.
+Barnardo's aggregated service - exception for eligible female colleagues.
+For female colleagues who left Barnardo's employment on account of pregnancy, and who have not been in permanent employment in the intervening period, the earlier employment will be taken into account provided the break in service does not exceed eight years.

-Employee Entitlement / Aggregated Recognised other Barnardo's service previous service benefit group Employees with Paid employment with Paid employment in Barnardo's a latest start date service for Barnardo's (periods of the public service calculating broken service may be and/or a voluntary on or before 31st aggregated unless there social work agency March 20164 annual leave has been a break of more entitlement with a break in service of no more than two years) than one month (except some female employees - see below) Employees with Barnardo's Paid employment with Paid employment in the public service a latest start date service for Barnardo's (periods of broken service may be and/or a voluntary on or before 31st calculating March 2010 discretionary aggregated unless there social work agency has been a break of more sick pay benefit with a break in and qualifying than two years) service of no more for Barnardo's than one month (except some female maternity/ employees - see below) adoption pay Employees with Barnardo's Paid employment with Barnardo's (periods of a latest start date service for broken service may be on or after 1st qualifying for Barnardo's aggregated unless there April 2010 maternity/ has been a break of more than two years) adoption pay (except some female employees - see below)
+Colleague Entitlement / Aggregated Recognised other benefit Barnardo's service previous service group Colleagues with Paid employment with Paid employment in Barnardo's a latest start date service for Barnardo's (periods of the public service calculating broken service may be and/or a voluntary on or before 31st aggregated unless there social work agency March 20164 annual leave has been a break of more entitlement with a break in service of no more than two years) than one month (except some female colleagues - see below) Colleagues with Barnardo's Paid employment with Paid employment in a latest start date service for Barnardo's (periods of the public service broken service may be and/or a voluntary on or before 31st calculating March 2010 discretionary aggregated unless there social work agency has been a break of more sick pay benefit with a break in and qualifying than two years) service of no more for Barnardo's than one month (except some female maternity/ colleagues - see below) adoption pay Colleagues with Barnardo's Paid employment with Barnardo's (periods of a latest start date service for broken service may be on or after 1st qualifying for Barnardo's aggregated unless there April 2010 maternity/ has been a break of more than two years) adoption pay (except some female colleagues - see below)

-4 For employees who joined on or after 1st April 2016 there is no automatic recognition of previous service for the purposes of annual leave calculation.
+4 For colleagues who joined on or after 1st April 2016 there is no automatic recognition of previous service for the purposes of annual leave calculation.